 Do you want to lose a lot of weight in as little time as possible?
-Then you should try the military diet!
-Find out how it works and how healthy it is here!
+Then you should try the military diet.
+Find out how it works and how healthy it is plus an example meal plan to get you started, here!

 Are you looking for a weight loss method where the pounds just tumble and you see success within a week?
 Then a short-term military diet might be the perfect way to start a lifestyle change.
 It’s also a great way to lose some fat when your pants and blouse are getting a little tighter.

 What is the military diet?